k0sproject/k0smotron/docs/resource-reference.md

-Tunneling defines the tunneling configuration for the cluster.
+Tunneling defines the tunneling configuration of the cluster.

 <table>
     <thead>